 • You may experience anxiety or psychological distress if your test is positive.
 Loyola offers psychology services to help people cope with their test results.

-Currently, there are about 90 known genes that cause hereditary cancer.
-Kathrens-Gallardo says the number of genes associated with each type of cancer varies.
+Currently, there are many genes known to cause hereditary cancer.
+Kentnich says the number of genes associated with each type of cancer varies.

-“If a person’s family history indicates a risk for breast cancer, at minimum, I order a panel which includes at least eight hereditary breast cancer genes,” she says.
+“If a person’s family history indicates a risk for breast cancer, at minimum, I order a panel which includes at least thirteen hereditary breast cancer genes,” she says.

 The actual test is quick and painless.
 Most people receive a blood draw, but saliva testing is also available.
 The laboratory analysis usually takes about two to three weeks.